kyverno/KDP/proposals/kubernetes-image-and-attestation-verification.md

 # Alternatives

-The following alternatives were considered when picking the OCI client. and here are the findings
+The following alternatives were considered when picking the OCI client.
+And here are the findings.
 #### ORAS Client
 **Positives**
 - Has a method for fetching manifests, and referrers, it is the approach we are using right now.